Random File

 Description:

-Retrieve the name, path, or link to a randomly chosen file in a specified directory.
+Retrieve the name, path, or link to a randomly chosen file or files in a specified directory.

 Extended Description

-Useful for displaying random images/logos or including text from random files onto your site (writing excerpts, multi-line quotes, etc).
+This functionality can be useful for displaying random images/logos or including text from random files onto your site (writing excerpts, multi-line quotes, etc).
+Other ideas: random ads, random CSS files, random theme template selection.

 • If you want to actually display the name of the random file, be sure to ‘echo’ the results: